 About The Horse: Your Guide to Equine Health Care

-The Horse is concerned with all aspects of equine health, and it is written for hands-on horse owners, trainers, riders, breeders, and barn managers who want to know more about taking the best care of his or her horses.
+The Horse is concerned with all aspects of equine health, care, management, and welfare, and we write for hands-on horse owners, trainers, riders, breeders, and barn managers who want to know more about taking the best care of their horses.

 Lead articles in each issue, with topics of importance to most horse owners and practitioners covered in greater depth than any other articles.